 What kind of investment property should you buy?

-There are numerous options when it comes to the types of properties you can invest it and each come with different factors that need to be considered.
+There are numerous options when it comes to the types of investment properties you can invest in and each come with different factors that need to be considered.

 First, let’s look at the most obvious category…residential.